Faculty Grievance Procedure

 - The administration has the right to discipline members of the faculty.
 It also has the right to terminate faculty members for good cause.
 University of Texas System Board of Regents' Rule 31008 "Termination of a Faculty Member”, shall govern termination of a tenured faculty member and a non-tenured faculty member who is terminated before the expiration of his or her appointment.
 (Faculty members with zero percent (0%) time positions are appointed only during and until the end of any semester in which they are teaching.)
 Additional procedures for handling these actions are set out in the paragraphs below.
-These procedures do not apply to matters handled under HOP 3-3030, "Sex Discrimination and Sexual Harassment" in the University's Handbook of Operating Procedures.
-The faculty member retains the right to follow the procedures below to appeal any discipline imposed under the "Sex Discrimination and Sexual Harassment" policy.
+These procedures do not apply to matters handled under HOP 3-3031, "Prohibition of Sexual Discrimination, Sexual Harassment, Sexual Assault, Sexual Misconduct, Interpersonal Violence, and Stalking in the University's Handbook of Operating Procedures.
+The faculty member retains the right to follow the procedures below to appeal any discipline imposed under the "Prohibition of Sexual Discrimination, Sexual Harassment, Sexual Assault, Sexual Misconduct, Interpersonal Violence, and Stalking" policy.

 - In cases where the president has determined that allegations are supported by credible evidence that, if proven, constitute good cause for termination of a faculty member under Rule 31008, the president may suspend the faculty member with pay pending the completion of the hearing and final decision by the Board of Regents after determining that such a suspension is in the best interest of the institution.
 Unless the president determines immediate suspension is necessary, the president shall consult with the Committee of Counsel on Academic Freedom and Responsibility before making the suspension.